-Galveston Diet: Macros, Food Lists, & More
+Galveston Diet: Macros, Meal Plans & Food Lists

 While anyone can benefit from this food plan, the Galveston Diet is aimed at women who are in or approaching menopause.
 This is a stage of life when hormones shift, and weight gain often occurs along with other symptoms such as hot flashes, fatigue, and mood swings.
-Several studies, including a large 2024 research review published in the journal Nutrients, suggest that a healthy diet can play an important role in navigating menopause with fewer negative health effects.
+Several studies, including a large 2024 research review published in the journal Nutrients, suggest that a healthy diet can play an important role in navigating menopause with fewer negative health effects.(2)

 The Galveston Diet may be a healthy option for you.
 There are three primary components to the program.
 They include: